Skip to content

 Starting at ~$12.99/pair on Amazon

-A budget Amazon magnetic lash brand using the sandwich-style magnet system.
-Generic packaging, minimal instructions, and no established brand presence.
-Typical of the dozens of cheap magnetic lash options flooding Amazon.
+A budget Amazon magnetic lash brand.
+Generic packaging, minimal instructions, no established brand presence.

 Pros